HaxxorAli123/Music-Recommender-based-Mood/README.md

 - **Emotion Detection Model**: YOLO-based.
 - **Chatbot Integration**: Langflow.
 - **Frontend**: Streamlit.
+- **Roboflow**: in source.txt file for the datasets on face annotation and emotions

 ## Note
-The project need Langflow to run ie music_recommender_bot.json imported on langflow. (search guide online for online use) and ngrok for the project to work.
+1. The project need Langflow to run ie music_recommender_bot.json imported on langflow. (search guide online for online use) and ngrok for the project to work.
+2. The project has very little emotion detection due to personal computing limitation.
+Future coders, Make it greater than this project.